 Nobel Laureate, Eugene Fama: "Whether you decide to tilt toward value depends on whether you are willing to bear the associated risk...The market portfolio is always efficient...For most people, the market portfolio is the most sensible decision."

-Paul Farrell, CBS: "Where does Fama invest his retirement money?
+Paul Farrell, author of The Lazy Person's Guide to Investing: "Where does Fama invest his retirement money?
 'In index funds.
 Mostly the Wilshire 5000.' "

-Rick Ferri, Forbes columnist, financial author, adviser: "The older I get, the more I believe the 3-fund portfolio is an excellent choice for most people.
+Rick Ferri, Forbes columnist and author of six investment books: "The older I get, the more I believe the 3-fund portfolio is an excellent choice for most people.
 It's simple, cheap, easy to maintain, and has no tracking error that would cause emotional abandonment to the strategy."

-Graham/Zweig, financial authors: "The single best choice for a lifelong holding is a total stock-market index fund."
+Graham/Zweig, authors of The Intelligent Investor: "The single best choice for a lifelong holding is a total stock-market index fund."

 Alan Greenspan, former Chairman of the Federal Reserve: "Prices in the marketplace are by definition the right price."

-Mark Hebner, financial author, adviser: “A diversified portfolio which captures the right blend of market indexes reaps the benefit of carrying the systematic risk of the entire market while minimizing exposure to the unsystematic and concentrated risk associated with individual stocks and bonds, countries, industries, or sectors.”
+Mark Hebner, author of Index Funds: “A diversified portfolio which captures the right blend of market indexes reaps the benefit of carrying the systematic risk of the entire market while minimizing exposure to the unsystematic and concentrated risk associated with individual stocks and bonds, countries, industries, or sectors.”

 Hulbert Financial Digest: "Buying and holding a broad-market index fund remains the best course of action for most investors."

 Sheldon Jacobs, author of No-Load Fund Investing: "The best index fund for almost everyone is the Total Stock Market Index Fund.--The fund can only go wrong if the market goes down and never comes back again, which is not going to happen."